AN: As I already announced, I will be revising this story, so please be patient with me!

-"Well, I could not very well leave you and Clare unguarded, could I?" she huffed, hands on her hips.
-"I had to forage for food, and find places to camp and I had to stay up with you to make sure you did not die in the middle of the night, Ilena."
+"Well, I couldn't very well leave you and Clare unguarded, could I?" she huffed, hands on her hips.
+"I had to forage for food, and find places to camp and stay up with you to make sure you didn't die in the middle of the night, Ilena."
 She cut herself off abruptly, turning away and storming into the woods.
 Clare and Ilena stared after her, neither quite sure how to react.
 The younger one made a move to follow, but Ilena caught her arm.

 "Let her go," she said softly, realization dawning upon her.
 Teresa had actually been fearful that Ilena would die, been terrified by the possibility, in fact.
 She was humbled by the thought.
 A feeling that she had not experienced in some time welled inside her.
 She felt...loved.
 Or at the very least, cared about.
 "She will come back soon."
 Clare looked skeptical, but sat down near Ilena, still with a good distance between them.
 "Are you hungry?"
 Ilena asked her, knowing that the girl still needed breakfast.

 "She told me that she didn't need to eat a lot," Clare told her, puzzled.
-"She ate an apple, a few days ago, but that was it."
+"She ate an apple a few days ago, but that was it."
 Ilena suppressed the urge to growl.
-Teresa would run herself into the ground trying to make sure that she and Clare were alright.
+Teresa would run herself into the ground trying to make sure that she and Clare were all right.

 "I have found a stream," she announced.
 "I don't know about the two of you, but I could use a bath."
 Clare's face lit up, and even Ilena's spirits rose at the prospect of a proper cleaning.
 "I need to change your bandages anyway, Ilena."
 She walked over and offered her hand to the other woman.
 "Lean on me if you feel you need to.
 There is no shame in that."
 Ilena took her hand, appreciating that Teresa understood how hard it was for her to have to rely upon someone else.
 The blond Claymore wrapped her arm around Ilena's waist again, supporting her.
 "Clare, bring your pack," she called over her shoulder.
 "It has the washing supplies."
 The girl nodded and obeyed.